An Elephant Called Dignity

 Mud, sprayed with the trunk, is applied mainly to the back, head and ears.
 The primary reasons for this is for a sun-screen and as tick and parasite protection.
 The elephants do this so often that they become identifiable by the colour of the mud and remain so, unless they move to a new area.

-So now you know where colour can make such difference.
+So now you know where applied colour on elephants makes such a difference.